tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 The :mod:`audiotools` module contains a number of useful base classes and functions upon which all of the other modules depend.

+.. data:: VERSION

+   The current Python Audio Tools version as a plain string.

+.. data:: AVAILALBLE_TYPES

+   A tuple of :class:`AudioFile`-compatible objects of available audio types.
+   Note these are types available to audiotools, not necessarily available to the user - depending on whether the required binaries are installed or not.

+.. data:: TYPE_MAP

+   A dictionary of type_name strings -> :class:`AudioFile`
+   values containing only types which have all required binaries installed.

+.. data:: BIN

+   A dictionary-like class for performing lookups of system binaries.
+   This checks the system and user's config files and ensures that any redirected binaries are called from their proper location.
+   For example, if the user has configured ``flac(1)`` to be run from ``/opt/flac/bin/flac``

+   >>> BIN["flac"]
+   "/opt/flac/bin/flac"

+   This class also has a ``can_execute()`` method which returns ``True`` if the given binary is executable.

+   >>> BIN.can_execute(BIN["flac"])
+   True

 .. function:: open(filename)

    Opens the given filename string and returns an :class:`AudioFile`-compatible